 Special Considerations for Child Injuries

 Kentucky has a strict statute of limitations on most personal injury claims, which allows two years from the date of injury to file a personal injury lawsuit in most cases.
 The statute of limitations is paused if the injured person was under the age of 18 when they were injured.
-When the injured child reaches the age of 18, the statute of limitations period begins.
+When your injured son or daughter reaches the age of 18, the statute of limitations period begins.

 Personal injury claims are complex and time-consuming.
 There is no reason to delay seeking compensation for losses that you and your child have experienced.